MCP (Model Context Protocol) Explained: How OpenClaw Talks to Your Tools

 await server.connect(transport);

-Register it in your OpenClaw config, and the agent discovers it automatically:
+Register it in your OpenClaw config, and the agent discovers it automatically on the next initialization:

 mcpServers: